2025-06-01

 The obscure master-database

 The master database is well known.
 And creating a database with a similar name can make things obscure or unexpected.
 Playing with adding space before or after "master" is only partly possible.
 Adding a space after the name as [master ] does not work and gives the error "Msg 1801, Level 16, State 3, Line 8 Database 'master ' already exists.
 Choose a different database name.".
-But adding a space after like [ master] does work.
+But adding a space before like [ master] does work.

 CREATE DATABASE [ master] ON PRIMARY